-The term senior citizen is meant to convey the distinction of those who are elders in our society.
-The actual age that defines a senior citizen can vary depending on where and how the term is used.
+The term senior citizen is meant to convey the distinction of those who are elders in our society, but how old is a senior citizen?
+The actual age of a senior citizen can vary depending on where and how the term is used.
 Some organizations consider age 50 to be a senior while others may define the age at 60 or higher.

 There are numerous governmental programs a senior citizen can take advantage of as she ages.
 One of the biggest programs is social security.
 However, there is also Medicare, which is a form of insurance coverage for elderly patients.
 The government also offers food assistance programs to elderly citizens.
 When it comes to legislation, the term senior citizen depends on the program.